 - Adjusters have a job to do: minimize your settlement so the insurance company can maximize its profits.
 Despite how nice an adjuster may seem, remember that anything you say to him or her may be used against you.

 File your car accident case before the statute of limitations expires.

 - In most cases, you have 4 years from the date of your accident to file a case in a Florida court.
 However, you shouldn't wait that long.
 There are advantages to filing your claim closer to the date of your accident.

 You don’t have to take on the burden of doing any of this yourself.
 Instead, you have the right to hire an experienced car accident lawyer to make sure all of your rights are protected.

 Protect Your Florida Car Accident Recovery

-The legal team at the Law Office of Andrew G. Rosenberg, P.A. know how to investigate, organize, negotiate, and litigate car crash cases.
+The legal team at the Law Office of Andrew G. Rosenberg, P.A. knows how to investigate, organize, negotiate, and litigate car crash cases in South Florida.
 We'll fight hard for fair and just recovery of your past, current, and future:

 Physical pain and emotional suffering.

-These may be the hardest to quantify but the most important of your accident-related damages.
+- These may be the hardest to quantify but are sometimes the most important part of your accident-related damages.

 Were you Injured In A Florida Car Accident?: FREE Consultation with Car Accident Lawyer